ROVERStarters: Lonnie Richardson Sr.

-Junior Daiquan Thomasson (6-0”, 195) is battling with Brandon Jones for the backup job.
-He played in four games on special teams last season.
+Sophomore Daiquan Thomasson (6-0, 205) impressed this spring to move up to third string on the depth chart.
+He played on the JV team as a plebe.
 He was the starting Rover in 2012 at the Naval Academy Prep School.
-Thomasson is a tremendous athlete and he really impressed me at the NAPS.
+Thomasson really impressed me at the NAPS.
 Thomasson is a tremendous athlete.
 He is fast, strong and possesses a 38-inch vertical leap.
-He has quick feet, covers a lot of ground and has man on man coverage skills.
+He has quick feet, covers a lot of ground and has man-on-man coverage skills.
 Watching him cover slot receivers as a Rover you could project him to cornerback if the Navy staff wanted to move him.
 He is a form type tackler who can lay the lumber.
-Thomasson is a tough, physical player who played his entire junior season in high school with a broken hand and didn’t miss a game.
+Thomasson is a tough, physical player who played his entire junior season in high school with a broken hand and didn't miss a game.
 He has the ability to read and react quickly and can make big plays.
 Daiquan has the talent to eventually become an impact starter.
 He probably has the most raw talent among the Rovers but just needs more experience.